 We used to say that a stay at a Walt Disney World hotel made vacations easier and more convenient.
 However, the removal of the Disney Magical Express and other resort perks have made the conversation more difficult.

 There is a premium to pay to stay at Disney, especially compared to other nearby options, but there are enough Disney resorts that should provide an option for most budgets.
-Be aware you will pay more to stay at Disney.
+Just be aware you will definitely pay more to stay at Disney, sometimes by a significant margin.

 Let’s expand on that below.